Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/relative-prime-positions.md

 2      0.50
 ```

 We see the function working as intended.
-Of the primes up to 10, we are ignoring 2 and 7.
-Therefore, the prime number 3 is indeed a third of the way between 2 and 5, and the prime number 5 is halfway between 3 and 7, hence the two position values in the dataframe.
+Of the primes up to 10, we are only examining 3 and 5.
+3 is indeed a third of the way between 2 and 5, and 5 is halfway between 3 and 7, hence the two position values we see in the dataframe.

 ## Visualization